wonzaj/amplituner/README.md

-# Audio amplituner
+# Audio amplituner, prototype

 Audio amplituner with display, bass, middle, treble control.
 It has:

  - 3.2" OLED display with SSD1322 controler with 4bit gray scale. (check displays folder to see possible display states)
  - possibility to wake up to your favourite radio station at specified time.